Group Leader

 Prof. Charles Walsby

 Charles Walsby obtained his B.Sc.
 (Hons) and Ph.D. in the Department of Chemistry at the University of Canterbury in New Zealand.
 His Ph.D. work was performed under the supervision of Dr. Rod Claridge and involved EPR studies of inorganic crystal systems.
 In 1999 he took a post-doctoral position with Prof. Brian Hoffman at Northwestern University where he studied metalloproteins using EPR and ENDOR methods.
 Charles took up a faculty position at Simon Fraser University in 2004, where he is now an Associate Professor in the Department of Chemistry.
 His current research interests are focused on the development of new metal-based anticancer compounds, using a combination of synthesis, biological studies, and spectroscopy.
+He is currently Chair of the Department of Chemistry at SFU.

 Charles Walsby obtained his B.Sc.
 (Hons) and Ph.D. in the Department of Chemistry at the University of Canterbury in New Zealand.
 His Ph.D. work was performed under the supervision of Dr. Rod Claridge and involved EPR studies of inorganic crystal systems.
 In 1999 he took a post-doctoral position with Prof. Brian Hoffman at Northwestern University where he studied metalloproteins using EPR and ENDOR methods.
 Charles took up a faculty position at Simon Fraser University in 2004, where he is now an Associate Professor in the Department of Chemistry.
 His current research interests are focused on the development of new metal-based anticancer compounds, using a combination of synthesis, biological studies, and spectroscopy.
+He is currently Chair of the Department of Chemistry at SFU.

 Graduate Students